GiovanH/fansim-engine/README.md

 - Hyper-simple for users to play fan volumes
 - Mix-and-match: Put all the fan volumes you want and play routes without conflicts

+This is written by me, Gio, and it's a labor of love.

+If you have any comments, suggestions, complaints, or contributions, you're welcome to reach me on twitter [@giovan_h](https://twitter.com/giovan_h), make an issue here on the [issues](https://github.com/GiovanH/pesterquest-modsuite/issues) page, or even make a pull request if you want to add something new.

 ## Guide for users:

 1. Download this repository.
 You can use git or simply download the current version as a zip file.